Linux 软件免费装

 Can I connect multiple AI assistants at once?

 Yes.
 Create one token (or one OAuth grant) per assistant.
-Each tracks its own usage, has its own scoped permissions, and is logged independently — so you can see exactly which AI did what.
+Each tracks its own usage, has its own scoped permissions, and is logged independently in the user activity log — so you can see exactly which AI did what.

 What WordPress and PHP versions are required?